 Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the first instance authority?
-State Secretariat for Migration (Asylum Department) cc.
-980 (cc.
-500 on asylum) Federal Department of Justice and Police ☐ Yes ⊠ No
+State Secretariat for Migration (Asylum Department) 1,004 498 on asylum Federal Department of Justice and Police ☐ Yes ⊠ No

-Source: SEM, Information provided by email, 18 January 2017 (numbers as of 31 December 2016).
+Source: SEM, Information provided by email, 12 January 2018.